 We need volunteers to help move science toward more discoveries.
 Sign up now to see if you can help with one of our studies.

-We are enrolling COVID-negative first responders as well as anyone who is confirmed COVID-positive.
-Our COVID studies will help us gain an understanding of how the immune system works in response to COVID.
-This knowledge will enable us to find better ways to prevent COVID and develop a vaccine or treatment.
+Currently, we are only enrolling people with confirmed COVID-positive results from the last 30 days.
+Our COVID observational studies will help us gain an understanding of how the immune system works in response to COVID, and enable us to find better ways to prevent and treat the virus.

 At this time all our COVID studies are observational, no medication or vaccines are given.
-Learn more about our current study the Seattle COVID-Cohort Study.
+Learn more about the Seattle COVID-Cohort Study.

 We are enrolling healthy, HIV-negative volunteers for HIV vaccine studies that are being coordinated by networks such as the HIV Vaccine Trials Network and the International AIDS Vaccine Initiative.
 The products used in all our studies are NOT produced from live HIV or from HIV-infected human cells.
 These study vaccines cannot cause HIV infection.